Web-Development-Environments-2021/Assignment2_205492671_308546167/README.md

  - new game option - LIAD
  - new design for Time & score
  - modal dialog -> click out of modal dialog should close the dialog - NAOR
- - To synchronize the random with the board setting -LIAD